-- Purchase of four START commuter buses with bike racks serving the Teton Valley commuter route (BUILD funded). - Existing GYT from Moose Creek through Victor, ID to Driggs, ID.
+Purchase of four START commuter buses with bike racks serving the Teton Valley commuter route (BUILD funded).

-The Rise of E-Bike Use & Technology- A connected and physically separated GYT can not only provide another recreational amenity with supporting infrastructure along the study corridor, but with the rapid rise in its technology, E-Bike use could start to become a viable and more sustainable transportation alternative.
+The Rise of E-Bike Use & Technology - A connected and physically separated GYT can not only provide another recreational amenity with supporting infrastructure along the study corridor, but with the rapid rise in its technology, E-Bike use could start to become a viable and more sustainable transportation alternative.
 The E-Bike industry continues to benefit from advancements in technology, leading to improved battery life, range, and power, as well as greater affordability for consumers: